off-by-some/homeworld/README.md

 ## State — the data that's yours, not Homeworld's

-Homeworld rebuilds its environments freely — that's what makes updates and rollback safe — but pyenv itself expects parts of `~/.pyenv` to be writable.
-The checkout is code.
+Homeworld rebuilds its environments freely — that's what makes updates and rollback safe — but some configurations such as pyenv itself expects parts of `~/.pyenv` to be writable.
+The checkout is just the code.
 Installed Python versions, regenerated shims, download caches, and the global `version` file are local data.

 **State** is how a module draws that line.
 The pyenv code is pinned as a repo; the writable paths live somewhere stable outside the generation and are linked back into the pyenv root: